+Book a night or two in a park yurt, and you can learn for yourself the true value of this dwelling.
 Each park yurt features skylights, two single bunk beds, four chairs, a table and an outdoor lounging deck with barbecue grill, fire ring and picnic table.
 In order to bring you closer to a true camping experience, you’ll have to haul your own cooking water and bring a lantern for night-time lighting, but the yurts are adjacent to the Indian Paintbrush campground where you’ll find water spigots and public restrooms with hot showers.

 Yurt rentals at Bear Creek Lake Park are also a frugal lodging choice when your budget is tight.
 Not only can you rent one between April 1 and October 31 for just $40 a night (good for up to four adults), but you’ll also have easy access to greater Denver and the Front Range communities of Morrison and Golden.
 Advance reservations can be made by 303-697-6159 or stopping by the park visitor center.

 Nature Comes to Your Doorstep